 This is because the OMUNI has the same output on and off the listening axis, whereas a rectangular boxed front-firing speaker degrades off axis and suffers from extremely poor, bass heavy, response off the sides and back of the enclosure.

 Off axis sound is inevitably reflected back to the listener in some part and with the OMUNI this adds only room reverberation, whilst a front-firing speaker also adds colouration due to the poor quality of the reflected off-axis sound.

-The OMUNI is a two-way ‘artisan audio’ design with a downward facing 8 inch bass driver with an alloy cone in an aperiodic labyrinth.
+The OMUNI is a two-way ‘artisan audio’ design with a downward facing 8 inch bass driver in an aperiodic labyrinth.

 Topping this off is a 3 inch mid-high frequency driver running up to 25 Khz.

 The tightly matched Mid/High drivers feature leading edge alloy cone technology.